 About the Sydenham Cricket Club

 The Sydenham Cricket Club is one of the oldest cricket clubs in New Zealand and was officially founded in 1895 but our heritage in other forms dates back even earlier.
-We are the largest senior cricket club in the South Island with 12 Senior Mens and Womens teams, 35 Junior teams, and over 650 registered members.
+We are the largest senior cricket club in the South Island with 12 Senior Mens and Womens teams, five Youth teams, 35 Junior teams, and over 650 registered members.
 We are a "Premier" club operating in the Christchurch Metro Cricket Association competition and based at Sydenham Park in beautiful Christchurch in the South Island of New Zealand.

 The devastating earthquakes that shook Christchurch in 2010 and 2011 resulted in the extensive refurberations to our club pavilion and now the club unquestionably boasts the best cricket facilities in the South Island in terms of its pavilion, with its large electronic scoreboard, practice facilities and ground - refer to Clubrooms and Facilities under Our Club.

 The club's Premier side is currently coached by ex-Black Cap Chris Harris, and the club itself is proud to have been the home of a number of outstanding New Zealand Black Cap players over the years; in more recent times past NZ captains Stephen Fleming and Lee Germon, and Blackcap players Richard Petrie, Darrin Murray and Blair Hartland.
 Equally our Womans cricket had a history of producing outstanding White Fern players such as Lesley Shankland, Sue Brown, Nicki Turner, Jennifer Turner and Maia Lewis.